-The number of officially registered dairy Total Number Cource factories at the veterinary inspection is of 71 units.
-According to ECdefinitions, maybe 10% of them are of medium and small size.
+The number of officially registered dairy factories at the veterinary inspection is of 71 According to EC-definitions. maybe 10% of them are of medium and small size.
 The rest is on micro level.
 The smallest daily average raw milk processing is 40 litres at a capacity of 500 litres.
-However, the average smallest daily raw processing capacity is 200 litres with an average processing of 170 litres.
-Consequently, the utilisation rate depends not at the size of processing unit.
-The large dairies are running depending on the availability of raw milk almost at 80% to 100 % of their capacity, which is acceptable.
+However, the smallest daily raw milk processing average capacity is 200 litres with an average processing of 170 litres.
+Consequently, the utilisation rate depends not at the size of the processing unit.
+The large dairies are running depending on the availability of raw milk almost at 80% to 100% of their capacity, which is acceptable.